adambilsky/Trivia-Game/README.md

 - A score-keeping display;
 - A timer that will default submit an answer as incorrect when it reaches '0';

+A future version of this app will include:
+- A randomizer to shuffle the question order;
+- A more visually appealing UI;
+- A ranking system based on correct answers;
+- An expanded question base;

 https://adambilsky.github.io/Trivia-Game/